Millions to gain access to Psychedelic Psychotherapy in bid to fight pandemic induced depression and anxiety

 Advocates of psychedelic therapy say they are able to confront their repressed traumas while experiencing a heightened state of consciousness to tackle the root cause of the problem.

-Psychedelic therapy has become one the fastest growing treatments for anxiety and depression with more than half of Americans (53%) ready to embrace psychedelic therapies[i].
+Psychedelic therapy has become one the fastest growing treatments for anxiety and depression with more than half of Americans (53%) ready to embrace psychedelic therapies.

 Ketamine is legally available with a prescription however until today its use was primarily available to patients from chain clinics, resulting in millions unable to gain access to the therapy.